-Instruments within Trading assets and Trading liabilities are measured at fair value in accordance with accounting guidance.
+Instruments within Trading assets and Trading liabilities are measured at fair value, in accordance with accounting guidance.
 These financial instruments represent derivatives the Company enters into with its Parent to economically hedge its Borrowings, which are primarily structured notes.
 Borrowings are primarily measured at fair value through the fair value option.

-Gains and losses on instruments carried at fair value are reflected in Trading revenues in the Company's statement of comprehensive loss.
+Gains and losses on instruments carried at fair value are reflected in Trading revenues in the Company's statements of comprehensive income (loss).